orzubalsky/art-coop/src/home/welcome.md

 ---
 <h1 id="greeting" class="greeting">Good Morning</h1>

-Artists + culture bearers: there is an alternative to exploitation, isolation, and fear.
+There is an alternative to exploitation, isolation, and fear. \
+\
 Let's build cooperative, connected, and care-based futures.

 In March 2021, Art.coop launched with a [REPORT](http://art.coop/#report).
 In September and October of 2021, we held [Study-into-Action](http://art.coop/#study) with 105 cultural innovators.
 We just launched [PODCAST](https://art.coop/#podcast), online [COURSES](https://art.coop/#courses), and our [Move the Money series](https://www.giarts.org/move-money-grantmakers-arts-artcoop-solidarity-economy-discussion-series) continues.